-- BC47 The Board is aware from its research and outreach activity that some stakeholders contend that accountability needs to be given more prominence in a conceptual framework for not-for-profit entities, and that its positioning may need to be reconsidered.
-The positioning of management stewardship or accountability in a conceptual framework could be important as it could affect the decisions the Board or preparers make in deciding what information to require or disclose in general purpose financial reports. - BC48 Other than the limited amendments described in Table 1 above, the Board is not proposing to make any changes to the Conceptual Framework in this regard for the foreseeable future.
-In forming its decision, the Board acknowledged the benefits of having the Conceptual Framework supersede the Framework for the Preparation and Presentation of Financial Statements for not-for-profit entities as soon as possible, current developments that are likely to advance thinking on this aspect in the medium term (including its current project on Service Performance Reporting and advancements in sustainability reporting), its work program priorities and resourcing constraints.
-The costs of not undertaking work in this regard are the opportunity costs of maintaining the status quo. - BC49 The Board noted that it had previously sought feedback in AASB Discussion Paper Development of Simplified Accounting Requirements (Tier 3 Not-For-Profit Private Sector Entities) on the appropriateness of the objective of general purpose financial reporting for not-for-profit private sector entities depicted in the Framework for the Preparation and Presentation of Financial Statements.
+- BC47 The Board is aware from its research and outreach activity that some stakeholders contend that accountability needs to be given more prominence in a conceptual framework for NFP entities, and that its positioning may need to be reconsidered.
+The positioning of management stewardship or accountability in a conceptual framework could be important because it could affect the decisions the Board or preparers make in deciding what information to require or disclose in general purpose financial reports. - BC48 Other than the limited amendments described in Table 1 beneath paragraph BC44, the Board is not proposing to make any changes to the Conceptual Framework in this regard for the foreseeable future.
+In forming its decision, the Board acknowledged the benefits of having the Conceptual Framework supersede the Framework for the Preparation and Presentation of Financial Statements for NFP entities as soon as possible, current developments that are likely to advance thinking on this aspect in the medium term (including its current project on Service Performance Reporting and advancements in sustainability reporting), its work program priorities and resourcing constraints.
+The costs of not undertaking work in this regard are the opportunity costs of maintaining the status quo. - BC49 The Board noted that it had previously sought feedback in AASB Discussion Paper Development of Simplified Accounting Requirements (Tier 3 Not-for-Profit Private Sector Entities) on the appropriateness of the objective of general purpose financial reporting for NFP private sector entities depicted in the Framework for the Preparation and Presentation of Financial Statements.
 This objective is carried forward into the Conceptual Framework.
-As the Board received only comparatively limited feedback to its question, of which a majority of those responded affirmatively, the Board has some comfort against considering the role of accountability in a conceptual framework for not-for-profit entities as a matter of urgency. - BC50 Given these reasons, the Board is not seeking, and in general does not intend to address, feedback received on this Exposure Draft on the role of accountability or management stewardship in a conceptual framework for not-for-profit entities.
-An exception to this stance could be if the Board receives feedback that the treatment of accountability in the Conceptual Framework is so egregious that extending the Conceptual Framework to not-for-profit entities would overall not result in financial statements that are useful to users or will not be in the best interests of the Australian economy.
+As the Board received only comparatively limited feedback to its question, and as the majority of which responded affirmatively, the Board has some comfort in not considering in more detail the role of accountability in a conceptual framework for NFP entities as a matter of urgency. - BC50 Given these reasons, the Board is not seeking, and in general does not intend to address, feedback received on this Exposure Draft on the role of accountability or management stewardship in a conceptual framework for NFP entities.
+The Board might change this stance if it receives general feedback that the treatment of accountability in the Conceptual Framework is so egregious that extending the Conceptual Framework to NFP entities would overall not result in financial statements that are useful to users or will not be in the best interests of the Australian economy.